 President Franklin Pierce and First Lady Jane Pierce invited the Sunday school class of the New York Avenue Presbyterian Church to join them in trimming the tree for Christmas.
 The Pierces were mourning for their son, Benny, who died in a train wreck shortly before they moved into the White House.

 It was no accident that the Pierces chose a Sunday school class to trim the tree.
 Christmas trees had gained such acceptance in Sunday schools they were even called ‘Sunday school trees.’
-Children got rewards for memorizing Bible verses with trinkets and candy hanging from the tree.
+Children who memorized Bible verses got rewarded with trinkets and candy hanging from the tree.
 When cold weather caused churchgoers to stay home, a decorated indoor tree enticed children to brave the winter temperatures.

 The Pierces had never taken a Puritanical attitude toward Christmas.
 In 1824, Pierce’s father, Benjamin, hosted 21 veteran soldiers from the American Revolution to his home in Hillsoborough, N.H., for a Christmas feast.